The quantum switch is uniquely defined by its action on unitary operations: Uniqueness of single input supermaps

-where $\phi^+$ denotes the maximally entangled state which is proportional to the Choi operator of the identity channel.
-We can check that for any $0 \leq p \leq 1$, the positivity constraint $C_p\geq0$ is respected and $\Tr_{\ical \ocal} ( C_p J_{U}^t) \propto J_I$.
-But note however that when $p=1$, $C_p$ is a rank-1 operator.
-Hence, the existence of a rank-1 is not sufficient for proving the uniqueness of the corresponding supermap on unitary operations.
+where $\phi^+$ denotes the maximally entangled state, which is proportional to the Choi operator of the identity channel.
+We can check that, for any $0 \leq p \leq 1$, the positivity constraint $C_p\geq0$ is respected and $\Tr_{\ical \ocal} [C_p J_{U}^t] = q_U J_I$, that is, $C_p J_{U}^t $ is proportional to $J_I$, but the proportionality coefficient $q_U$ is independent of $p$ but may depend on the unitary $U$.
+However, when $p=1$, $C_p$ is a rank-1 operator.
+Hence, imposing the existence of a supermap with rank-1 Choi operator is not sufficient to uniquely extend the action of such a supermap on non-unitary CPTP maps. \end{rem}